steebchen/specs/binaries/Readme.md

 ### Binary builds

 The following table lists the pre-built binaries provided by Prisma.
+These include Windows and Mac, and multiple variations for Linux distributions

 | Build          | OS                  | OpenSSL variations | Downloads |
 | :------------- | :------------------ | :----------------: | :-------- |